Mohith8861/readme_test/readme.md

 - Open the Eduverse app.
 - Click on "Create New Roadmap."
-- Enter the skill name, and description, and add modules/topics.
+- Enter the skill name, description, and add modules/topics.
 - Attach resources to specific topics if needed.
 - Save the roadmap.